-MUSIC 20805270 Madison College Chorale 1 Credits/Units
+MUSIC 20805270 Chorale 1 1 Credits/Units

-Madison College Chorale is a chorus of mixed voices open to those who enjoy singing-all college students, staff, faculty and general public.
-It focuses on music of diverse cultures and times.
-MATC Chorale provides an opportunity to participate in learning and performing choral music.
+Madison College Chorale 1 is a mixed chamber chorus open to those who enjoy singing.
+It focuses on music of diverse cultures and spans various musical genres.
+Madison College Chorale 1 provides an opportunity to participate in learning and performing choral music.
+Offered in the fall semester and open to all singers.
+No audition necessary.

-MUSIC 20805271 Madison College Chorale 2 1 Credits/Units
+MUSIC 20805271 Chorale 2 1 Credits/Units